 At Yoga Community, we have a Certified Ayurvedic Practitioner on staff and we periodically offer classes on a variety of Ayurveda techniques, theories and practices.
 Check our schedule for upcoming workshops.

-This session includes up to 2 hours of consultation including detailed health and wellness survey, goals, and dosha evaluation.
+This session includes 90 minutes of consultation including detailed health and wellness survey, goals, and dosha evaluation.
 A coaching plan will be created during the session which will include 3-5 suggested improvement focus areas.
 Ayurvedic coaching may include: health history, pulse and tongue evalution, eye reading, inspection of hands and nails, and detailed interview.
 A coaching session is perfect for those wanting to learn how to start applying Ayurvedic principles to their life.

 * Brief e-mail follow-ups are included; however, if your question or issue is too complex for e-mail, you may be requested to schedule a Follow-up Session at the CAP’s discretion.